samapriya/awesome-gee-community-datasets/docs/projects/aogcm_cmip6.md

 Sample Code: https://code.earthengine.google.com/?scriptPath=users/sat-io/awesome-gee-catalog-examples:weather-climate/CMIP6-CURRENT-FUTURE-SCENARIOS

-#### Post processing for Google Earth Engine
+#### Post processing for Google Earth Engine v7.3
 * All of the 9 individual AOGCM models are added to the collection pertaining to each climate variable and named Climate-Models_(Variable Name).
 The ensemble models are ingested as along with the climate normals.
 * Both AOGCM ensemble and individual models have date range and emission scenario type **emission_scenario** and **start** and **end** dates are added as property.
-* Since the Climate-Models-(Variable Name) collection consists of 9 individual models another metadata field is added to those collections namely **global_climate_model** to filter by model name.
+* Since the Climate-Models-(Variable Name) collection consists of 9 individual models another metadata field is added to those collections namely **model** to filter by model name.
 * Since all Climate variables are monthly , an extra metadata called **month** is added to the climate normals, ensemble and the individual model collections for further slicing the data as needed.
+* Version number for model and period for 20 year and 30 year monthly variables are now included in the metadata.

 ![cimp6_scenario3-70_mat](https://user-images.githubusercontent.com/6677629/122716774-50281780-d230-11eb-9a48-b42699ad93ae.gif)